 Grand Canyon, It has been a locale for human use and occupation for millennia, with ruins and artifacts from inhabitants dating back nearly 12,000 years, In the early 1800s, trappers and expeditions sent by the U.S. government began to explore and map the canyon.
-It was first afforded Federal protection in 1893 as a Forest Reserve and later a National Monument, achieving National Park
+It was first afforded Federal protection in 1893 as a Forest Reserve and later a National Monument, achieving National Park in 1919.

 The Grand Canyon has been home to Native Americans for thousands of years.
 About 10,000 years ago, paleo-hunters were known to have hunted big game throughout the area.
 More recently, hunter-gathers lived in the area until about 1000 BC.
 Archaeological findings, such as pottery found in the canyon, have been carbon dated to 4000 years ago.

 Ancestral Puebloan people moved in around 500 AD.
 They cultivated corn, hunted bighorn sheep, rabbits, and deer, and made intricate baskets.
 Their basket making skills lead archaeologists to call these people “basket makers.”

 The park contains nearly 2,000 ancestral Puebloan sites including the impressive Tusayan Pueblo which was built in 1185 AD.
 By the late 1200s, the early Grand Canyon Native Americans abandoned their homes.
 Some speculate that an extended drought prompted this mass exodus.

 In the 1300s, the Cerbat (ancestors of today’s Havasupai and Hualapai Tribes) people moved in along with the Southern Paiutes.
 A century later would see the Navajo and the Dine (relatives of the Apache) people settling in and around the canyon.
 Today, the Navajo’s reservation is located along the eastern section of the Grand Canyon.